kognifai/Galore/SDK-documentation/Pipeline Operations.md

 ---------------

 Modifies the input operation so that it starts with the last known element.
-Intended for use in realtime queries only.
+Intended for use in real-time queries only.

 Example:
 ```